geo-martino/aiorequestful/docs/guides/response.payload.rst

 These two methods should accept a variety of input types as below where T is the supported output type of the :py:class:`.PayloadHandler`.
-Crucially, the :py:meth:`.PayloadHandler.deserialize` should accept the ``ClientResponse`` as returned by the ``aiohttp`` package.
+Crucially, :py:meth:`.PayloadHandler.deserialize` should accept the ``ClientResponse`` as returned by the ``aiohttp`` package.

 .. literalinclude:: /../aiorequestful/response/payload.py